zero-to-mastery/coding_challenge-45/README.md

 4. Use whatever tools you have as developers (google, friends, Discord, programming buddy etc...) but I will not be offering any help with this challenge.
 Just like a developer, you must solve a problem and create something unique.
 Nobody will hold your hand during the job so we want to experience that by figuring it all out on your own with your team.

-## Submissions:

-Student Submissions will be posted here at the end of the challenge:

 ## One Last Thing!